arjan-hada/Machine-Learning-Engineer-Nanodegree/P1-Predicting-Boston-Housing-Prices/README.md

 jupyter notebook P1-Predicting-Boston-Housing-Prices.ipynb
 ```

-This will open the Jupyter Notebook software and project file in your browser.
+This will open the Jupyter Notebook software and project file in our browser.

 ### Data